DanielBMarkham/Info-Ops/manuscript/chapter4.md

 ### Did you get it?

-We've got to understand and sort things out by abstraction level because depending on which level things are on, we do different things to them.
+You learned why sorting information by abstraction level saves us time and money.
 We don't want to waste our time asking a hundred questions at a low level if we can get away with asking only one at a higher level.
+You learned how you can use the parent-child relationship along with the genres and abstraction levels to construct an incredibly-detailed hierarchical tagging system if you need to.

 {/blurb}